 1. 可口可乐 (Ke Kou Ke Le) Coca-Cola

-However, Coca-Cola didn’t find the good translation in the beginning.
+However, Coca-Cola didn’t find a good translation in the beginning.
 At first, it’s called “蝌蝌啃蜡” (Ke Dou Ken La), which means “tadpole gnaw wax”.
-As far as I know, nobody can provoke Chinese people’s appetite with tadpole or wax.
+As far as I know, nobody can provoke Chinese people’s appetite with tadpoles or wax.
 Neither does Coca-Cola.
-And the terrible translation has troubled Coca Cola for a long time until they post a considerable reward for the translation and finally their efforts got paid.
+And the terrible translation troubled Coca-Cola for a long time until they post a considerable reward for the translation and finally, their efforts got paid.

 2. 奔驰 (Ben Chi) Benz

 Like “tadpole gnaw wax”, Benz also suffered a lot in the beginning when they entered China market.
 Benz’s car was called “Ben Si” which means ”deadly stupid”.
 Who will pay a big sum of money to buy a “deadly stupid” car?

 But later, Benz finds an excellent name for his car, “Ben Chi” which sounds almost the same as its original name and a good meaning “gallop”.
 Now the sales of Benz also gallop with the booming market of luxury.